The 5 Best Ways to Celebrate CTE Month 2019

 Knowing the facts about CTE — and sharing those facts — is a key part in celebrating CTE Month.

-ACTE has up-to-date fact sheets you can share in a heartbeat.
+In addition, the Association for Career & Technical Education (ACTE) has fact sheets that you can download and share in a heartbeat.

 The documents include lots of data and even some infographics to make a lasting impression about CTE!

-Combined with your passion for CTE, this data can help turn you into an extraordinary education advocate!
+Overall, combined with your passion for CTE this data can help turn you become an extraordinary advocate!

 2. Invite Visitors to See Your CTE Program

-A great way to show off your CTE program is to host visitors.
+A great way to spread the word and show off your CTE program is to host visitors.

-While you can invite just about anyone to come check it out, start with business leaders and local policymakers.
+While you can invite just about anyone to come check it out, it’s smart to start with business leaders and local policymakers.

 These individuals are great references for hiring your future graduates and empowering your CTE program with funding.

-To plan a visit to your classroom, you can follow a simple process created by the ACTE.
+To plan and conduct a visit to your classroom, you can follow a nine-step process created by the ACTE.

 But visits are just the beginning.
-Now, you have a golden opportunity to take your CTE celebration to the next level!
+You have a golden opportunity to take your celebration and advocacy to the next level by getting your students more involved!

 3. Increase Involvement in Career and Technical Student Organizations